shivmodi21/ClassCapsule/README.md

 # 🎓 ClassCapsule – Student Assistant

-ClassCapsule is a lightweight **Student Assistant** designed to help summarize lecture transcripts and assist students during learning.
+ClassCapsule is a lightweight **Student Assistant** designed to help summarize lecture transcripts and assist students during their learning.
-It uses a **FastAPI backend** and a simple **HTML frontend**, making it easy to prototype and extend.
+It uses a **FastAPI backend** and a simple **HTML/CSS/JS frontend**, making it easy to prototype and extend.

 ---

 ## 🚀 Features
 - Lecture transcript summarization
 - Simple backend API using FastAPI
-- Lightweight frontend (HTML + JS)
+- Lightweight frontend (HTML + CSS + JS)
 - Easy local setup for development and testing

 ---